Even Problem Solving is child's play!

 Here is a quick and dirty vid on Problem Solving with equations.
 Did one take.
 No edits just let it roll...and then had to cut off the end.

-Are primary tools for problem-solving, are Hero Zero & no fun get back to one (NFGBT1).
+Our primary tools for problem-solving, are Hero Zero & no fun get back to one (NFGBT1).

 Starts with 3x + 2 = 2x + 5